Lola and the Boy Next Door written by best essay service

 Lola and the Boy Next Door has a wildly dynamic cast of characters, and they just add to its charm.
 The titular character, Lola, expresses herself through crazy fashion statements, which makes her stand out from other heroines.
 Her personality is similar to her clothes—unique, and something you wouldn’t find just anywhere.
 Cricket, the Boy Next Door, is pretty much perfect.
 He’s sweet, thoughtful, and sensitive—plus, he’s en engineer.
 As soon as Cricket comes into Lola’s life again, he captures the reader’s affection and holds it until the very end of the novel.
 You can feel his longing for Lola, and he’s so earnest about it that you just fall in love with him.

-Anna and St. Claire from Anna and the French Kiss play more than a minor role in Lola and the Boy Next Door, which is great for fans of Stephanie Perkins’ first novel, and they are just as adorable as always.
+Anna and St. Claire from Anna and the French Kiss play more than a minor role in Lola and the Boy Next Door, which is great for fans of Stephanie Perkins’ first essay, and they are just as adorable as always.
 Lola’s parents, too, are fantastic, and they help convey a sublte pro-LGBTQ message.

 The romance between Lola and Cricket doesn’t start in a predictable manner, and it doesn’t end in that way, either.
 Their love is slow and steady, and Stephanie Perkins writes it in a manner that makes the reader almost physically feel the tension between the two.
 Lola and Cricket are a match made in heaven, but their journey is much deeper than one would have predicted.
 As mentioned earlier, it’s impossible not to cheer for their happy ending.